Grave of the Fireflies: Planned follow-up

-Following the success of Grave of the Fireflies, Takahata drew up an outline for a follow-up film, based on similar themes but set in 1939 at the start of the second World War.
+Following the success of Grave of the Fireflies, Takahata drew up an outline for a follow-up film, based on similar themes but set in 1939 at the start of the Pacific War.
 This film was called Border 1939, based on the novel The Border by Shin Shikata, and would have told the story of a Japanese teenager from colonial Seoul joining an anti-Japanese resistance group in Mongolia.
 The film was intended as an indictment of Japanese imperialist sentiment, which is briefly touched upon in Grave of the Fireflies.
-Although Takahata finished a full outline (which is republished in his book Thoughts While Making Movies), the film was canceled before production could start due to the 1989 Tiananmen Square protests.
+Although Takahata finished a full outline (which is republished in his book Thoughts While Making Movies), the film was canceled before production could start due to the 1989 Tiananmen Square protests and massacre.
 Public opinion in Japan had turned against China, and Ghibli's distributor felt a film partly set there was too risky.

 2005 live-action version

 NTV in Japan produced a live-action TV drama of Grave of the Fireflies, in commemoration of the 60th anniversary of the end of World War II.
 The drama aired on 1 November 2005.
-Like the anime, the live-action version of Grave of the Fireflies focuses on two siblings struggling to survive the final months of the war in Kobe, Japan.
-Unlike the animated version, it tells the story from the point of view of their cousin (the aunt's daughter) and deals with the issue of how the war-time environment could change a kind lady into a hard-hearted woman.
-It stars Nanako Matsushima as the aunt, as well as Mao Inoue as their cousin.
+Like the animated film, the live-action version of Grave of the Fireflies focuses on two siblings struggling to survive the final months of the war in Kobe, Japan.
+However, unlike the animated version, it tells the story from the point of view of their cousin (the aunt's daughter) and deals with the issue of how the wartime environment could change a kind lady into a hard-hearted woman.
+The film stars Nanako Matsushima as the aunt and Mao Inoue as the cousin (who also portrays the cousin's granddaughter).